How To Overcome Social Anxiety

 Social anxiety disorder is a clinical mental health condition that the National Institute of Mental Health estimates will affect around 12% of adults in their lifetimes.
-It refers to a serious and potentially debilitating fear of social situations, often stemming from a desire to avoid being observed or judged by others.
-See below to learn about the history of this disorder’s name—including why it’s no longer called “social phobia”—along with key symptoms and treatment/management options.
+While most people will feel anxious every now and then, symptoms of social anxiety include a serious and potentially debilitating fear of social situations.

 Coping with social anxiety disorder can be challenging